aduros/wasm4/site/docs/tutorials/snake/handling-user-input.md

 That's it.

-But first, you need to understand how WASM-4 handles it's user input.
+But first, you need to understand how WASM-4 handles user input.

 ## Gamepad Basics